 Have your say on neighbourhood plans

 All development in Brisbane is directed by plans that show where new development can go and what can and cannot be built.
 Brisbane City Council does not change these plans without consulting with the community.
-Residents can have a say by:
+Residents can shape neighbourhood plans by:

 Council is legally required to report to Queensland Government on submissions (including response to same).
 After the display period, there are no formal opportunities to influence the plan, unless it is reviewed or amended at a later date.